Yefeng-Lin/dataplane-stack_doc/doc/user_guide/l2_switching_vpp.rst

                                                                 tx bytes             37891584000

 .. note::
-        VPP eth0 is the alias name of NIC interface at PCIe address 0001:01:00.0.
+        VPP eth0 is the aliased name of the NIC interface at PCIe address ``0001:01:00.0``.
-        VPP eth1 is the alias name of NIC interface at PCIe address 0001:01:00.1.
+        VPP eth1 is the aliased name of the NIC interface at PCIe address ``0001:01:00.1``.

 Stop VPP switch: